-LEVEL TWO: ACTIVITIES REQUIRING HIGHER LEVEL OF COORDINATION
+LEVEL TWO: ACTIVITIES REQUIRING A HIGHER LEVEL OF COORDINATION

 Hold town halls.
 Advertise and coordinate these meetings away from city hall.
-This is a great way to meet face to face with residents who may not normally participate in city activities.
-Introduce elected officials and staff, and explain the roles they play.
+This activity is a great way to meet face to face with residents who may not normally participate in city activities.
+Introduce elected officials and staff members and explain the roles they play.
 Address current and future city projects, and seek citizen input.

-Sponsor an essay, poster or photo contest.
+Sponsor an essay or poster contest.
 Coordinate with area schools for an essay or poster contest.
-Photo contest can be citywide.
-Winners could be recognized at a city council meeting, and winning entries could be publicized on social media and the city's website.
+Students could be recognized at a City Council meeting and their schools, and their winning entries could be publicized on social media and the city's website.